spidermanhr/feedback/README.md

 You can ask question by submitting [new issue](https://github.com/ZDroid/feedback/issues/new).

 I will try to answer as quick as possible.
 If is issue closed, question is answered.
-You are free to continue discussion on answered question, but only about its topic.
+You are free to continue discussion on answered question, but please don't write offtopic.

 **Read old questions before asking new ones.**